liamschwie/HBOMaxBypass/README.md

 HBOMaxBypass intercepts this API response and sets `maxVersion` to `0.0.0`, meaning no app version will ever trigger the force upgrade.
 It also spoofs `UIDevice.systemVersion` to `16.4` in case the app checks the iOS version locally.

-This approach is inherently **future-proof** — even if HBO changes the `maxVersion` value on their servers, the tweak will always override it to `0.0.0`.

 ## Compatible Versions

 HBOMaxBypass has been tested with the last app version that supports iOS 16.2.
 To find and install a compatible version: